British Rail Class 88: Specification

-In the majority of its aspects, the Class 88 featured a high degree of commonality with the preceding Class 68, including the use of an identical bodyshell, cab, brakes, bogies, traction equipment, control software; roughly 70 percent of all components are shared between the two classes.
+In the majority of its aspects, the Class 88 featured a high degree of commonality with the preceding Class 68, including the use of an identical bodyshell, cab, brakes, bogies, traction equipment, control software; roughly 70 per cent of all components are shared between the two classes.
 Akin to the Class 68, the Class 88 can achieve a maximum speed of 100 mph, sufficient for regular passenger operations, while operating under OHLE, it has a power output of 4000 kW.
 Under diesel power, provided by its 12-cylinder Caterpillar C27, it has a maximum power output of 700 kW; however, the maximum tractive effort is available in either mode.
 The locomotive's engine, which is compliant with the current EU Stage IIIB emission restrictions, has limited available power as a result of the customer's choice to give the Class 88 comparable power to a traditional Class 20.

 The Class 88 is outfitted with both dynamic and regenerative braking systems for the locomotive, along with air braking apparatus for the whole train.
 When applying regenerative braking, up to 4 MW of power may be returned to the OHLE via the catenary.
 For electricity generation while operating under diesel power, the engine drives an additional traction motor that functions as an alternator, thus avoiding the need for installing a bespoke alternator.
 According to rail industry periodical Rail, the Class 88 has acceleration comparable to a modern family car when operating 'light', typically taking 13 seconds to accelerate from stationary to 60 mph.